IFAKA/unwavering-focus/PRD.md

 * **First Notification:** After 20 minutes, a **subtle, configurable audio cue** plays, and a **small, non-intrusive visual notification** (e.g., a small pop-up in the corner or a temporary change to the extension icon) appears with a message like "Look 20 feet away for 20 seconds."
 * **Second Notification:** After an additional 20 seconds, a **second subtle audio cue** plays, indicating the break is over.
 * **Configurability:** Users can enable/disable the feature, adjust sound volume, and potentially customize the sound.
+* **Countdown Display:** Show remaining time in the popup with proper 20-minute and 20-second cycle management.

 #### 3.4.
 Tab Limiter